Introduction

 Additional Considerations for a Polished Look

-Finish off with attention to detail:
+Finish up with careful attention to detail:

 - Caulking: Apply caulk where cabinets meet walls to create a smooth transition.